Chart Color Schemes

 Sunshine West's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows relatively positive outcomes for Sunshine West residents.
+Health data shows relatively positive health outcomes for Sunshine West residents.
 Prevalence of common health conditions is quite low among the general population but higher than the national average in older, at-risk cohorts.

 Frequently Asked Questions - Health